tlinkowski/UniJ/README.md

 2. Or depend on **UniJ** and program to its [JDK-like API](#user-api).

-The problem with option 1 is that you get somewhat far from the JDK 11 API and its [specification](#specification).
+The problem with option 1 is that you get somewhat far from the JDK 9+ API and its [specification](#specification).
-If you decide to upgrade to JDK 11 in the future, replacing their collections with JDK 11 ones will **not** be straightforward.
+If you decide to upgrade to e.g. JDK 11 in the future, replacing their collections with JDK 11 ones will **not** be straightforward.

 With option 2, there's no such problem.
-Just add a dependency on a UniJ bundle of your choosing (see [End User Usage](#end-user-usage) for detailed instructions) and enjoy the JDK 11 API on JDK 8!
+Just add a dependency on a UniJ bundle of your choosing (see [End User Usage](#end-user-usage) for detailed instructions) and enjoy the JDK 9+ API on JDK 8!
 (note: you may also need to add certain [external dependencies](#external-dependencies))

-In the future, if you want to switch to JDK 11, you'll either:
+In the future, if you want to switch from UniJ to JDK 11, you'll either:

 -   change the dependency to [`pl.tlinkowski.unij.bundle.jdk11`](subprojects/bundles/pl.tlinkowski.unij.bundle.jdk11)
 -   or remove UniJ altogether (will be a simple matter of replacing all occurrences of `UniLists` with `List`, etc.)